adrianbaumgart/Arduino_LED-Car/README.md

 # Arduino LED Car

+**This was a school project and we had to build something like that (a wall with lights).
+Don't take this too seriously :D**

 This projects represents a car in a race.
 (Not a real car, just LED show).

 Used Arduino model: Arduino Uno